 Hack #1 The Racing Driver's Feel for the Car Explained

-This rotation motion can be discernible to the driver, as the "body slip angle", β, builds up in corner entry.
-If the body slip angle is building too fast, then this is instant advance warning to the driver, that the car will go into a spin unless the driver counter steers, or takes other corrective action.
+If the vehicle slip angle is building too fast, then this is instant advance warning to the driver that the car will go into a spin, unless the driver takes corrective action.

 Hack #2 Driver Inputs and the Race Car Response

 "Steady State" Cornering